paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 0, which disables polling and uses filesystem notifications.

+PAPERLESS_CONSUMER_POLLING_RETRY_COUNT=<num>
+    If consumer polling is enabled, sets the number of times paperless will check for a file to remain unmodified.

+    Defaults to 5.

+PAPERLESS_CONSUMER_POLLING_DELAY=<num>
+    If consumer polling is enabled, sets the delay in seconds between each check (above) paperless will do while waiting for a file to remain unmodified.

+    Defaults to 5.

+.. _configuration-inotify:

 PAPERLESS_CONSUMER_INOTIFY_DELAY=<num>
     Sets the time in seconds the consumer will wait for additional events from inotify before the consumer will consider a file ready and begin consumption.